Patrick Ewing, back in March Madness, has a message for his doubters

 Added Mourning: “He’s got them now where they’ll run through a brick wall for him, because they believe what he’s telling them right now.”

 Still, the recognition is slow in coming.
 After the most stirring win of his coaching career, an upset of rival Villanova in the quarterfinals of the Big East tournament, Ewing was perturbed about “getting stopped, accosted” by overzealous MSG security.
-His flex was a rare feeling-myself moment but perhaps warranted, given all that he had done in his “house,” from his time as a college star to leading the Knicks’ last truly relevant years.
+His flex was a rare feeling-myself moment but perhaps warranted given all that he had done in his “house,” from his time as a college star to leading the Knicks’ last truly relevant years.
 “Is my jersey not hanging in the rafters?” he asked.

 Being underestimated is a new position for a program-altering legend and an all-time great, but Ewing is embracing it.
 After the Creighton win, Ewing strutted into the locker room, waving a towel.
 As his giddy players doused him with water, he sang Drake’s “Started From the Bottom.”